 I have done a lot of consulting work over the years, mostly applying quantitative models to practical problems in investments, especially in fixed income and asset allocation.
 I have also worked on a diverse set of problems, including pricing of a metals derivative offered by a company, examing charges of a violation of anti-dumping agreements, determination of the cost of capital, and determining whether recorded commodoties trades are genuine or just a paper trail created to perpetrate a tax fraud.

 In recent years, I have spent a significant time visiting the Far East, mostly China.
-I am now spending two months per year visiting Xinan Caida (Southwest University of Finance and Economics, 西南财经大学) in Chengdu, Sichuan, China.
-There, I am a Chang Jiang Scholar and I am also the director of the Institute for Financial Studies (IFS or 金融研究院).
+I run a research progam each summer in Chengdu, Sichuan, China, where I am the Director of the Institute of Financial Studies at Southwest University of Finance and Economics (西南财经大学金融研究院院长).
 I have also visited Singapore Management University, Changjiang Graduate School of Business (CKGSB), Beida (Peking University), Tsinghua University (Beijing), and Ajou University (Seoul, South Korea).
-I have had shorter visits for seminars or conferences at National University of Singapore, Jiaotong University in Shanghai (at SAIF new Shanghai Advanced Insitute in Finance), NTU in Singapore, Zhongyang School of Finance and Economics (Beijing), Xiamen University, Hong Kong University, and City University of Hong Kong.
+I have had shorter visits for seminars or conferences at National University of Singapore, Jiaotong University in Shanghai (at SAIF, the Shanghai Advanced Insitute in Finance), NTU in Singapore, Zhongyang School of Finance and Economics (Beijing), Xiamen University, Sun-Yat Sen University, Hong Kong University, and City University of Hong Kong.
 I was a keynote speaker at meetings of the Five-star Forum in Beijing and the Chinese Finance Association in Chengdu.
 I was also a keynote or plenary speaker at other international meetings, including meetings of the Bachelier Society, Northern Finance Association, and Midwest Finance Association.

 I have collected some awards in China including Changjiang Scholar (长江学者), Thousand-person plan (千人计划), Chengdu Jinsha Friendship Award (成都市金沙友谊奖), Sichuan Golden Pinnacle Award (四川金顶奖), and the Chinese Central Government Friendship Award (中国政府友谊奖).